albertogallini/txn_engine/Readme.md

 So overall performance of txn_engine, on the aformenthioned assumption, on this machine is `~500.000 transactions/s`  with a avg `~[15.000 (Process Memory) - 150.000 (Engine Memory)] transation/Mb` memory impact on the user account/transaction log storage.
 The plots also show that both time and memory scale as O(n).<br><br>
 Comments:
--  read the comment of 'Engine.size_of' function to see how the Engine Memory is computed.
+-  read the comment of `Engine.size_of` function to see how the Engine Memory is computed.
 The Engine size does not take into account the data structure overhead
--  the Process Memory takes into account the entire memory space of the process, including the Rust runtime and the I/O and other data structures
+-  the Process Memory takes into account the entire process memory footprint, including the Rust runtime the memory allocation for the I/O and other data structures: this explain the big difference with the Engine memory measures.
 -  the Process Memory is controlled by the runtime and the OS, so it is more volatile
 -  so it is legitimate to have a wide range for the #transaction/MB estimate, but the fact that it is ~constant over time respect to the process memory footprint suggests the implementation of txn_engine does not degrade with input size